tomfanara/AgenticDaprDemo/README.md

 ### Introduction
 #### Domain Model
 In order for microagents of an agentic architecture to work in context they should follow domain driven design principals.
-They should follow all the domain contextual relationships and live within the boundaries of their respective bounded context.
+They should follow all the domain context relationships and live within the boundaries of their respective bounded context.

 The following diagram is our demo basic domain with its various bounded context.
 We will keep it simple with only 3 contexts and a basic ubiquitous language.